xquery/rxq/README.md

 To understand what RESTXQ is and how it works please [download](http://archive.xmlprague.cz/2012/presentations/RESTful_XQuery.pdf) Adam Retters excellent overview.

 # How RXQ works
-The following xquery module illustrates how to annotate your moudles.
+The following xquery module illustrates how to annotate your modules functions, so they can be accessible via HTTP requests.

 ```
 module namespace ex1="﻿http://example.org/ex1";